omdevteam/om/docs_src/documentation_p11.rst

     # On eval01.desy.de
     mpirun -n <num_nodes> onda_monitor.py eval01.desy.de

-In the command line, *num_nodes* should be replaced with the total number of OnDA nodes that the monitor should use (all workers plus a master).
-Usually a value of 9 (8 workers + 1 master) is fully sufficient to process the full data stream at P11.
+In this command line, *num_nodes* should be replaced with the total number of OnDA nodes that the monitor should use (all workers plus a master).
+Usually a value of 17 (16 workers + 1 master) is fully sufficient to process the full data stream at P11.

 As the monitor starts, it prints on the console a line that contains the following
 string: "Broadcasting data at <ip>:<port>" (where <ip> is an IP address string of the